Earth Continuity Conductor or Cable (ECC) for EHV Cables

 • The earth continuity cable must be of copper as per recommendations.
 This is because of its high conductivity and durability.

 • Copper-clad steel is another alternative, which has higher mechanical strength.
-But copper is most commonly used for this purpose.
+Although we most commonly use pure copper for this purpose.

-• Insulation is mainly used in earth continuity conductors to provide a protective layer on the conductors.
+• Insulation on an earth continuity conductor mainly provides a protective layer on the conductor.